UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 ## Configuration

+#### Base Configuration

-Name your ckd stack in `cdk.json` : `context.cloud_stack_id`
+- Name your ckd stack in `cdk.json` : `context.cloud_stack_id`

-Describe your ckd stack in `cdk.json` : `context.base.description`
+- Describe your ckd stack in `cdk.json` : `context.base.description`

+#### Locations

+Locations can be relative to this repository or absolute

-Specify the location of express code: `context.base.express.location` and `context.base.indexer.location` it can be relative to this repository or absolute
+- Specify the location of express code: `context.base.express.location` and `context.base.indexer.location`

-Specify the location of the ocfl repo: `context.base.ocfl`
+- Specify the location of the ocfl repo: `context.base.ocfl`

-Specify the location of the config: `context.base.config`
+- Specify the location of the config: `context.base.config`